thunderheadone/one-sdk-cordova/cordova-plugin-one/README.md

 ### Access debug information

-To configure logging, call the following methods:
+To configure logging within Xcode and Android Studio, call the following methods:

 1. `LogLevel.NONE` - if set, no messages will be displayed in the Xcode/Android Studio console.
     ```javascript